albesosa/Veriff_DS_test/README.md

 ├── pyproject.toml                      # Poetry dependency and project config
 └── README.md
 ```
+**NOTE**: The data folder is empty by default.
+You need to add your own video files to it.

 ## 🛠 Installation
 This project uses Poetry to manage dependencies.